RichardHpa/PTCG-Standings/client/src/mocks/fixtures/specialTournaments/notes.md

 #### juniorsseniors

 For the 2023 Bogotá TCG Special Event (0000082) there wasn't enough juniors and seniors players to have separate tournaments, so they were combined into one.
 We need to make sure that we can handle this case.

+### worlds2024

+Since we have special pages for the worlds tournaments, we need to make sure that we can handle them correctly.
+This is the 2024 Pokémon TCG World Championships (0000128).